Daniel 2

 Daniel prayed, and God showed Daniel the dream and the interpretation.

-Daniel saved the lives of those mentioned above through this Divine Revelation from God.
+Daniel saved the lives of those mentioned in Daniel 2:2 through this Divine Revelation from God.

 Daniel chapter 2 describes the dream of a statue of four metals and some clay.
 This dream was God's communication to Nebuchadnezzar and now us.

-This dream points to the seven heads of the Beast.
+This dream indirectly points to the seven heads of the Beast.
 Note that Egypt and Assyria are not included in the statue because they existed previously to the reign of Babylon and king Nebuchadnezzar.
-The dream starts with Babylon and pertains to it, and the nations which follow.
+The dream starts with Babylon and pertains to it, and the kingdoms which follow.

-The fourth kingdom of Nebuchadnezzar's statue is representative of the Beast of Revelation.
+The fifth kingdom (the feet) of Nebuchadnezzar's statue is representative of the Beast of Revelation.

-The head was of gold (Babylon), arms and chest were silver (Media-Persia), waist of brass (Greece), and the legs of iron (Islam).
+The head was of gold (Babylon), arms and chest were silver (Media), waist of brass/bronze (Persia), and the legs of iron (Greece).

 Daniel Chapter 2 will bring out the Antichrist and his ten nation empire (represented by the ten toes in the statue).
 These ten nations are also referenced in: